saltyorg/docs/docs/reference/rclone.md

 With Saltbox we want to set up multiple teamdrives and service accounts form the get-go, with as few manual steps as possible.

 That process is still under construction.
-Please take a look at the [automated version of this process](../reference/safire.md).
+Please take a look at a [somewhat scripted version of this process](rclone-manual.md).